This post contains the remaining recipes for the dishes served at our church’s women’s holiday dinner.

 Several weeks prior to the church holiday dinner I tried out three different pork recipes.
-Although they were all good the Pork Cha Shu was the winner.
+Although they were all good the Chinese BBQ Pork was the winner.

 I used the pork tenderloin at Costco that comes in the twin pack.
 I found that a twin pack (4 tenderloins) can feed 20 women – I sliced each tenderloin into 15 pieces and a serving had 3 slices.

-For the dinner I had the women pull it out of the oven when the temperature reached between 150-155.
-They covered it in foil and brought it to church.
+For the dinner I had the women pull it out of the oven when the temperature reached between 145 degrees F. They covered it in foil and brought it to church.
 It continued to cook a bit after being removed from the oven.
-We kept it warm in the ovens at church and then sliced it right before serving.
-I poured the juice that was left in the pan over the meat to help keep it warm and moist.
-Yum!!
+We kept it warm in the ovens at church and then sliced it right before serving

 Along with the pork I served a rice pilaf.
 This recipe came from my good friend Deb in Michigan.
 The flavor of this rice is wonderful thanks to the thyme and the color is pretty too – the craisinets, parsley and pine-nuts make for a nice presentation.